bvbohnen/X3_Customizer/Documentation.md

     Requires: None

       Disables spawning of dedicated ships in the AP war sectors which attack player assets when the player is out-of-sector.
 By default, these ships scale up with player assets, and immediately respawn upon being killed.
-This replaces '!fight.war.protectsector'.
+This patches '!fight.war.protectsector'.